7.10. Courtroom Workgroup: Defense Attorneys

 The Court has distinguished between the defendant’s right to the assistance of counsel on mandatory appeals and discretionary appeals.
 In Douglas v.
 California, 372 U.S. 353 (1963), the Court found that indigent counsel should be provided to individuals when an appellate court must review their appeal or an appeal of right.
 Once the first appeal has been dismissed or resolved, however, Ross v.
 Moffitt, 417 U.S. 600 (1974), holds that indigent defendants do not have a right to appointed counsel for discretionary review in either the state supreme court or with the U.S. Supreme Court.
 The Ross majority reasoned that the defendant did not need an attorney to have “meaningful access” to the higher appellate courts because all the legal issues would have already been fully briefed in the intermediate appellate court.
 Additionally, the Court noted that the concept of equal protection does not require absolute equality.
 The majority opinion states,

-Similarly, prisoners have a limited right to legal assistance for the purpose of filing writs of habeas corpus.
+Similarly, prisoners have a limited right to legal assistance to file writs of habeas corpus.
 In Bounds v.
 Smith, 430 U.S. 817 (1977), the Court held that “the fundamental constitutional right of access to the courts requires prison authorities to assist inmates in the preparation and filing of meaningful legal papers by providing prisoners with adequate law libraries or adequate assistance from persons trained in the law”.
 Prisons can meet this obligation by training prisoners to be paralegal assistants to work under a lawyer’s supervision or by using law students, paralegals, and volunteer lawyers.
 Again, it may seem inconsistent that the court requires more for habeas corpus relief than it does for discretionary review on appeals.
-The difference lies in the nature of habeas corpus as a collateral attack, or side attack, where the claim is often being advanced for the first time and therefore the need for legal assistance may be greater.
+The difference lies in habeas corpus as a collateral attack, or side attack, where the claim is often being advanced for the first time and therefore the need for legal assistance may be greater.

 Functions of Defense Attorneys